trallnag/prometheus-ecs-discoverer/README.md

 What are the advantages of using this project over [prometheus-ecs-sd](https://github.com/signal-ai/prometheus-ecs-sd )?

-* Throttling allows the usage with bigger environments. prometheus- ecs-sd will stop working after passing a certain ECS size.
+* Throttling allows the usage in environments with hundreds of tasks.
 * Custom labels can be exposed to Prometheus by adding them to the container definition.
-* Deployment via provided container or Python package.
+* Deployment via a container (provided and can be used directly) or Python package.
 * Extensive testing with high coverage ensures functionality.
 * More configuration options.